fal-ai/dbt-fal/docsite/docs/dbt-fal/quickstart.md

 fal is the easiest way to run Python with your dbt project.

-The fal ecosystem has two main components: The fal CLI and the dbt-fal adapter.
+The fal ecosystem has two main components: the dbt-fal adapter and the fal CLI.

 ### With the dbt-fal Python adapter, you can: